EV workplace charging explained for businesses, offices, commercial real estate, and facility management.

 What makes this even more special is that Unilever’s office is one of the most sustainable multifunctional buildings in the world.
 Built from heaps of recycled parts and powered by over 1,800 solar panels and solar cells.

 By supplying 225,000 kilometers of range with 100% clean energy in one year (and zero emissions while driving) the emission of 25,000 kg of CO2 has been avoided.

 Of course, EV charging (or electric mobility for that matter) is not the silver bullet that will solve all your sustainability challenges, but it’s certainly a piece of the puzzle.

 The majority of the global workforce still commutes to work by car.
-Even in countries that are considered sustainability frontrunners like the Netherlands, over 60 percent of the workforce drives to their workplaces.
-And according to the EY Mobility Consumer Index 2022 by the global consulting firm, one out of every two new car buyers would prefer (you read that right), an EV.
-So offering electric mobility to your employees is not only a smart employee benefit, it’s also a necessary one.
+Even in countries considered sustainability frontrunners, like the Netherlands, over 50 percent of the workforce drives to their workplaces.
+According to the EY Mobility Consumer Index 2023, one out of every two new car buyers would prefer an EV.

 We all know that the war for talent is raging.
-Whilst we’re not going to tell you that EV charging is the sole solution to attracting and retaining top talent, we genuinely believe that it solves a major challenge that some of your employees may face.
+While we’re not going to tell you that fleet electrification and EV charging are the sole solutions to attracting and retaining top talent, our research has shown that they can solve a major challenge that some of your (prospective) employees may face and boost employee satisfaction.